Science, Technology, Engineering and Math.

 - Work in a position related to the STEM degree

-- Report every 6 months from the start date of the STEM period with the following:
+- Report every 6 months from the start date of the STEM period using the STEM OPT Reporting e-form in iStart.

-- Annual Evaluation every 12 months from the start of the STEM period using pages 6 and 7 of the I-983
+- Complete the Annual Evaluation every 12 months from the start of the STEM period using page 5 of the I-983

 Students on STEM OPT must NOT: